, , ,

 Availability: In stock

-This is another stellar Glecklers seed company introduction from the 1950s.
-Laketa is a beautiful large pink paste tomato.
 The elongated fruits mainly range in size from 80g to 140g.
-Laketa grows to about 3 feet tall; the leaves have a beautiful wispy look to them (described as ‘saw-toothed’ in the paragraph below).
-But don’t mistake the wispiness for fragility, Laketa is a hardy plant.
+Plants grows to about 3 feet tall; the leaves have a beautiful wispy look to them (described as ‘saw-toothed’ in the paragraph below).
+But don’t mistake the wispiness for fragility, Laketa is a hardy, disease resistant plant.

 Laketa has great production mid-season through to the first frost.